sofiabarragan/website/content/project/bayes_cap/index.md

   `bus_count`,`store_count`,`unemployment_perc`, `uninsured_perc`
   + Grouping: `borough`

+Across all models, we specified weakly-informative normal priors for the `$\beta_{k} $`'s associated with each predictor `$X_{k}$`.
+However, there are differences in terms of model specifications that we outline below:

-Again for 4 and 6, we used weakly informative priors and allowed `stan_glm` to estimate initial priors.
-While for 5, we specified the same prior intercept as a normal distribution with a mean of 1600 and standard deviation at 20.
+For 4 and 6, we used weakly informative normal priors on all predictors and the intercept, then allowed `stan_glm` to estimate initial priors.
+This decision was ultimately due to our unfamiliarity with NYC's history of evictions, non-citizen population, and their respective relationships to our predictors.

+We fit parallels of 4 and 6 that both had a Poisson likelihood instead of a Negative Binomial likelihood in previous iterations of this report.
+However, we observed an inconsistent spread of variance and increased 0 counts in both the eviction and immigrant count data.
+Because `stan_glm` does not have a zero-inflated Poisson distribution, we ultimately performed two Negative-Binomial regressions.
+We removed further discussions of our Poisson regressions from this project.

+For 2, we also used weakly informative normal priors on all predictors.
+However, we specified a normal prior with `$\mu = 600$` and `$\sigma = 20$` for the scaled intercept of mean rental prices.

 ### Model 4: Immigrant/Non-Citizen Count